karimsab/Machine-Learning/README.md

 # Machine-Learning
 *Machine Learning basic application*

-This is an overview and a basic example of what we are capable of in data science machine learning.
+This is a synthetic and a basic example of what we are capable of in data science machine learning.

 For this, we are using the [House Prices Competition](https://www.kaggle.com/c/home-data-for-ml-course) on Kaggle site,